Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Introduction

 But the challenge begins even before training.
 In most real-world applications, the specified objective function is only a proxy for the developer's true intent\cite{amodei_concrete_2016}.
 This \textit{specification problem} arises because high-level human goals are difficult to express precisely in a formal mathematical framework.

 The combination of these two issues, the failure of the OSA and the specification problem, results in a systematic discrepancy between the developer's intent and the actual behavior of the trained model.
-Although the model may perform approximately as intended in many situations, recent mathematical results\cite{el-mhamdi_goodharts_2024} show that under strong optimization pressure, this discrepancy can lead to significant and sometimes catastrophic failures, a phenomenon known as Goodhart's law\cite{goodhart_problems_1984}.
+Although the model may perform approximately as intended in many situations, recent mathematical results\cite{el-mhamdi_goodharts_2024,majka_strong_2025} show that under strong optimization pressure, this discrepancy can lead to significant failures, a phenomenon known as Goodhart's law\cite{goodhart_problems_1984}.
+Under strong optimization, a strong Goodhart regime, where the developer's utility becomes negatively correlated with the proxy and can even decrease without bound, plausibly represents the default.
+Since the discrepancy is unlikely to satisfy the narrow conditions required for more favorable outcomes, and the Goodhart breakpoint cannot be located ex ante, continued optimization without a principled limit risks crossing into a regime where the model's behavior becomes progressively opposed to what was intended.

-This is particularly concerning in the context of General-Purpose AI (GPAI) systems, which are designed to ``satisfy human preferences\cite{russell_human_2019,bai_constitutional_2022}'' and are developed to perform a wide range of tasks and adapt to various situations.
-As these systems gain capabilities and become more autonomous, the risks associated with misalignment between their objectives and human values increase.
-Under strong optimization pressure, the model tends to exploit loopholes in the misaligned objective\cite{shah_goal_2022}, which could ultimately result in loss-of-control scenarios\cite{bostrom_superintelligence_2017}.
-We argue that these scenarios that were first anticipated conceptually\cite{omohundro_basic_2008,bostrom_superintelligent_2012}, then formalized\cite{benson-tilsen_formalizing_2016,turner_optimal_2023}, and of which precursors are now starting to be observed empirically\cite{meinke_frontier_2025,greenblatt_alignment_2024,lynch_agentic_2025,weij_ai_2025,bondarenko_demonstrating_2025}, are liable to arise in the pursuit of ever-higher performance, absent a principled limit on the optimization of GPAI systems.
-This reasoning is represented schematically in Fig.~\ref{fig:schema}.

-Concretely, our contributions are as follows: \begin{enumerate} \item We recast approximation, estimation, and optimization errors in a recent learning-paradigm-agnostic framework; \item We explore the implications of these errors, arguing that a discrepancy between the model's behavior and the specified objective is unavoidable in practice (OSA failure); \item We argue that misspecification of the learning objective remains unavoidable; \item We connect the OSA failure and misspecification to Goodhart's law, where the inevitable discrepancy between the proxy target and the intended goal constitutes a necessary condition for Goodhart failure modes under strong optimization pressure; \item We argue that loss of control is the default outcome in GPAI optimization regimes subject to Goodhart failure modes; \item Because such regimes are ex ante indistinguishable from safe ones, we argue that a principled limit on GPAI optimization is necessary. \end{enumerate}